Skip to content

 Two nested squares both listen to

-figures both show a touch object triggering an event, which is
+both show a touch object triggering an event,

 regular arrows represent events.